 Instructions

-• Heat 1 teaspoon of oil in a pan on medium heat.
-Once the oil is hot, add the bay leaf, cinnamon stick, cloves and saute for few seconds.
+• Heat 1 teaspoon oil in a pan on medium heat.
+Once the oil is hot, add 1 bay leaf, ½-inch cinnamon stick, 3-4 cloves and sauté for a few seconds.

-• Then add the the onion, garlic, ginger and saute for 2 to 3 minutes until the onion is translucent.
+• Then add 6-7 garlic cloves (roughly chopped), 1 & ½ inch ginger (roughly chopped) and 1 large white onion (roughly chopped) and sauté for 2 to 3 minutes until the onion is translucent.

-• Add the tomatoes and cashews and mix.
-Then add 1 cup of water.
-Cover the pan and cook on medium heat for 15 minutes.
+• Add 3-4 medium tomatoes (roughly chopped), and 10-15 raw cashews and mix.
+Then add 1 cup water.
+Cover the pan with a lid and cook on medium heat for 15 minutes.

 • To the same pan now add 2 tablespoons butter along with remaining 1 teaspoon oil on medium heat.

-• Once the butter melts, add the red chili powder and the Kashmiri red chili powder and fry for few seconds.
+• Once the butter melts, add ½ teaspoon red chili powder and ½ teaspoon Kashmiri red chili powder and fry for a few seconds.
 This will give the curry a nice orange-red color.

-• Then add the ground paste back into the pan along with the garam masala (start with 1/2 teaspoon and add the remaining 1/4 teaspoon at the end only if you feel like the curry needs that extra bit of garam masala), cardamom powder, sugar, salt and tomato paste (if using).
+• Then add the ground paste back into the pan along with ½ teaspoon garam masala (start with ½ teaspoon and add the remaining ¼ teaspoon at the end only if you feel like the curry needs that extra bit of garam masala after taste testing), ¼ teaspoon cardamom powder, 1 teaspoon sugar, ¾ teaspoon salt and ½-1 tablespoon tomato paste (if using).
 Mix well and cook for 1-2 minutes.

-• Add in the paneer and cook for 2 to 3 minutes on medium heat.
-Finally add crushed kasuri methi.
+• Add in 250 grams of paneer (cut into cubes) and cook for 2 to 3 minutes on medium heat.
+Finally add 2 teaspoons kasuri methi (crushed).

-• Garnish paneer butter masala with cilantro and serve hot with naan or rice!
+• Garnish paneer butter masala with cilantro if you like and serve hot with naan or rice!

 Video